How to Get an Apostille in California (Step-by-Step Guide)

 You can typically pursue a California apostille by submitting the document through available state processing channels, which may include in-person and mail options depending on the current procedures.
 The trade-off is straightforward.
 Mail can be practical if your deadline is flexible, but it adds transit time and leaves more room for a preventable error to sit unnoticed until the package is returned.

-For urgent travel, immigration, study-abroad, marriage-abroad, probate, or business deadlines, many people prefer guided handling so the document is reviewed before submission.
+For urgent travel, immigration, study-abroad, marriage-abroad, probate, or business deadlines, many people prefer guided handling so the document is reviewed before submission and any issues can be corrected before reaching the Secretary of State.
 That is especially helpful when the package includes multiple documents with different preparation requirements.

 Common document examples and what changes